-Rotting seaweed with or without a blend of sewage can be malodorous, especially at this time of year.
-And because coastal strandlines – the main source of the smell – extend right into our coastal towns, some people don’t love them so much.
-But is it right to sanitise them completely and muck up our beach combing fun?
+Rotting seaweed with or without a blend of sewage can be malodorous, especially at this time of year, more so if its disturbed.
+And because coastal strandlines extend right into our coastal towns, some people don’t like it.

 Strandlines are found pretty much on any beach that allows tidal debris to build up.
 Sandy beaches, intertidal rocky shores, shingle beaches and saltmarshes are all important habitats and here in East Lothian a fantastic ready made biological laboratory right under our noses.
 Tidal ranges dictate how far they’ll extend above high water, but one thing is for sure, they are ever changing and fascinating.

 Seaweed typically forms the bulk of your strandline material, but you’ll find all sorts, with driftwood ever present, man made materials and plastics and other organic and inorganic debris, more or less degradable.
 They’ll have been a time when these deposits were harvested for allotments, fields and gardens.
 Today its more likely to end up in the dump, though this is a wasteful and expensive option.